This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 If you want the participants to contribute well, you must be very clear about their roles and the purpose of the exercise

-Then, you can repeat with the next exercise.
+Then, you can use the same briefing framework with the next exercises.

 There are three things to keep in mind when you plan to teach something new.